Valokoodari/advent-of-code/2024/README.md

 then changed the code to only show those until I saw the tree at `6668 = (2 + 66 * 101)` (your values may differ).
 The solution included in the code just finds the first `t` where all of the robots are at an unique location as it seems to always give the correct answer.

+### Day 16
+**Part 1:** Had dijkstra ready to go as just 9 hours earlier I had realized that I haven't seen it yet this year.
+Even messaged a friend that maybe day 16 is going to finally require finding the shortest path. **Part 2:** Overthinking killed it :'c (Although that overthinked version was a lot faster than the smaller one here)